taurasnar/cs-digital-media-back-end-test/README.md

 ## Setting up and running the project

-- Clone the repository to IntelliJ.
+- Clone the repository to IntelliJ (project uses gradle and java 11, so make sure to have those installed).

 - After project loads, run the following command in the terminal:
 ```